outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to ml definition of a 'solution-finding method' as it finds the solution 'neural network configuration' (prediction function) by a 'sequence of weight changes'

+    - examine 'locally same, globally different' as a structure of 'interchangeable alternates' on 'interaction levels'

     - standardize primary functions in terms of common functions
       - 'derive' mapping to 'find cause', 'build' mapping to 'find combination', apply mapping to 'find changes', and 'find' mapping to 'find filters'